andrewbartlett0/off_psi4/README.md

 5. The QM molecules are filtered analogously to step 3 to yield `basename-220.sdf`.

 This process can go through a second round of QM calculations.
 QM calculations can be either geometry optimizations or
 single point energy calculations.
-If the `basename-200.sdf` is fed into each route, then each route will have its own
+If the `basename-200.sdf` is fed into both routes, then each route will have its own
 `basename-210.sdf` file.
 Don't do this in the same directory obviously, else one file will be overwritten.
 The endmost
 product will be `basename-222.sdf` though one could certainly stop before QM stage 2.